Unidata/netcdf-c/man4/netcdf.md

   [[\<](#References "Previous section in reading order")]   [[\>](#Data-Model "Next section in reading order")]       [[\<\<](#Introduction "Beginning of this chapter or previous chapter")]   [[Up](#Top "Up section")]   [[\>\>](#Data "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   --------------------------------------------------------- ----------------------------------------------------- --- ------------------------------------------------------------------------- --------------------------- -------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-2. Components of a NetCDF Dataset {.chapter}
+2. Components of a NetCDF Dataset
 =================================

   ------------------------------------------------------------------------------- ---- --------------------------